Ariel Castro kidnappings: Kidnapper background

 According to Figueroa's sister, Elida Caraballo, "All hell started breaking loose" after the couple moved into their new home.
 Caraballo claimed that Castro beat Figueroa, breaking her nose, ribs, and arms and causing a blood clot on her brain that resulted in an inoperable tumor.
 He also threw her down a flight of stairs, cracking her skull.
 In 1993, Castro was arrested for domestic violence, but was not indicted by a grand jury.
 After another alleged beating in 1996, Figueroa moved out of the house and secured custody of their four children.
 Police assisted in the move and detained Castro, but they did not press charges.
 Castro continued to threaten and attack Figueroa after she left him.
 In 2005, Figueroa filed charges in the Cuyahoga County Domestic Relations Court, which accused Castro of inflicting multiple severe injuries on her and of "frequently" abducting their daughters.
 The court granted her a temporary restraining order against Castro, but it was dismissed a few months later.
 Figueroa died in 2012 due to complications from her brain tumor.

+Castro was in a relationship with Lilian Roldan from 2000 to 2003.
+She had described him as “gentleman” during their relationship.

-Before his arrest at age 52, Castro worked as a bus driver for the Cleveland Metropolitan School District until he was fired in November 2012 for "bad judgment", including making an illegal U-turn with infants and toddlers on his bus, using his bus to go grocery shopping, leaving a child on the bus while he went for lunch at Wendy's, and leaving the bus unattended while he took a nap at home.
+Before his arrest at age 52, Castro worked as a bus driver for the Cleveland Metropolitan School District until he was fired in November 2012 for "bad judgment", including making an illegal U-turn with students on his bus, using his bus to go grocery shopping, leaving a child on the bus while he went for lunch at Wendy's, and leaving the bus unattended while he took a nap at home.
 At the time of his arrest, Castro's home was in foreclosure after three years of unpaid real estate taxes.

+Castro performed in several local merengue bands and was featured in a live performance with Los Boy'z Del Merengue in 2003.
+Upon his arrest, Grupo Fuego, one of the bands he performed for, stated that he was not an official member of the band and that he was a sub twice in 2008.

 Kidnappings

 Castro's home at 2207 Seymour Avenue; it was demolished on August 7, 2013, as part of Castro's plea bargain.

-Castro's modus operandi for each woman was similar: he kidnapped his victims by offering them a ride; he drove each to his home at 2207 Seymour Avenue, lured them inside, took them to the basement, and restrained them.
+Castro's modus operandi for each victim was similar: he kidnapped his targets by offering them a ride; he drove each to his home at 2207 Seymour Avenue, lured them inside, took them to the basement, and restrained them.